 at the Research Infrastructures (ELIXIR, WLCG, ...): researchers and research supporters are likely to feel affinity with the pan-European Research Infrastructure (RIs) in their domain, and may have elements of their ICT usage also integrated with or source from Research Infrastructures and (global) research communities.
 Experience and 'marketing' of VO portal technology is likely to spread through domain conferences and meetings, and it is likely that expertise in setting up VO portals will follow the same communication.
-This hints at the structured pan-European RIs being a place to offer a Master Portal: close to the VO portal operators and researchers to they are 'found' as a service in an intuitive way, and well organised and with ICT expertise to have the ability to either establish a properly secured production service, or to procure one to their specification and availability level in the market - or in the generic e-Infrastructures.
-The expectations on availability and service level are also likely to be comparable within a single research domain.
+This hints at the structured pan-European RIs being a place to offer a Master Portal: these RIs are 'close' (community-wise) to the VO portal operators and researchers, and as a result they are 'easily found' as a service by the community.
+The RIs are also well organised and have the ICT expertise and ability to either establish a properly secured production service themselves, or to procure one to their specification and desired availability level in the market - or from one of the generic e-Infrastructures.
+The expectations on availability and service level are also likely to be comparable within a single research domain, and RIs can jointly opt to procure (or operate) a single instance - which could be specifically branded to each RI and community.